 NOTE: This is Part Three of a Troutbitten series on fly fishing for trout through the winter months. Find the full series HERE. 

 When the days grow shorter, winter tucks away those easy opportunities for a later time — for warmer days in April.
 Here, a winter life slows down.
 Winter is wonderful because life is sparse.
 Where once there were green leaves swaying in the breeze, bare limbs now face the winter wind.
 Where once the air was filled with the pungency of streamside earth and dead bugs, a sterile cold now enters our lungs.
 Mammals are in hibernation.
 Birds have flown south.
 Where once there were thousands of living things present, now there are only a few.
-And the winter fisherman is one of them.

 The winter angler is a quiet ghost among a muted forest.

 For a fisherman to last anywhere for long, he must catch fish.
 The idea of “It’s just nice to be out there” is a ruse.
 It’s a cover up.
 And a fishless angler may last the day or the weekend, but he will not return.
 Not often, anyway.
 And especially not against the winter weather.

 So a good fisherman must adapt and adjust to the winter pattern.
 Since life has slowed with the winter cold, shouldn’t the angler follow suit?
 Should we move at half speed and run all our presentations low and slow?

 Not at all.
 In fact, I might often suggest the opposite.